FariasMi/etch-a-sketch/README.md

 # etch-a-sketch
-It's a project from  The Odin project to learn DOM Manipulation with javascript
+It's a project from  The Odin project to learn DOM Manipulation with javascript.

 ## Icons
 - :package: New feature